NMIADA Scholarship Program

 How does it work?

-Eligible applicants must meet all the requirements and turn in their applications by October 15th of 2021 to be considered.
+Eligible applicants must meet all the requirements and turn in their applications by September, 30th of 2023 to be considered.
 Scholarships winners are chosen by NMIADA board members and staff.
-Successful applicants will be announced at the 2021 NMIADA Scholarship Dinner at the Isleta Resort.
-Wednesday, November 10th, 2021.
+Successful applicants will be announced at the 2023 NMIADA Awards Ceremony Dinner at the Isleta Resort.
+Wednesday, November 6th, 2024.

 Who funds the NMIADA Scholarship Program?